Dacheng Tao

-Dacheng Tao FAA is an engineer from the University of Sydney, Australia.
+Dacheng Tao FAA is an Australian engineer and academic.
+He is currently a professor of computer science at Nanyang Technological University, Singapore.
 He received a PhD in 2007 from the University of London under Stephen Maybank, with a thesis titled Discriminative linear and multilinear subspace methods.
-He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for his contributions to pattern recognition and visual analytics.
+He was named a Fellow of the Institute of Electrical and Electronics Engineers in 2015 for his contributions to pattern recognition and visual analytics.

 He was awarded an Australian Laureate Fellowship in 2017.

-In 2018, Tao was also elected a Fellow of the Australian Academy of Science (FAA) for his "ground-breaking contributions in artificial intelligence, computer vision image processing and machine learning.
+In 2018, Tao was also elected a Fellow of the Australian Academy of Science for his contributions in artificial intelligence, computer vision image processing and machine learning.

 He was elected as an ACM Fellow in 2019 "for contributions to representation learning and its applications".
 He was selected to the Global Young Academy.
-Tao won the Australian Museum's Eureka Prize for Excellence in Data Science in 2020.
-He has written over 1200 publications across various Artificial Intelligence fields, including pattern recognition, visual analytics, and statistical learning theory.
+Tao was awarded the Australian Museum's Eureka Prize for Excellence in Data Science in 2020.
+He has written over 1200 publications across various artificial intelligence fields, including pattern recognition, visual analytics, and statistical learning theory, over a career span of around 20 years, averaging 60 papers a year.